TEN FREQUENTLY ASKED QUESTIONS

 After the Murder Mystery Solution Sheets have been collected, the second half of the play will commence, after which the winners will be revealed.

 8.05 pm: The play begins.

 8.50 pm: The first half of the play ends and the interval starts.
 Food is served and the audience completes its Murder Mystery Solution Sheets in table teams.

 9.40 pm: The audience is warned that the Murder Mystery Solution Sheets are to be collected and the process begins.
 N.B.
 The quiz answers are NOT to be collected in at this stage.
-A person designated by the acting group will decide which tables have won, but the audience will not be told at this stage.
+A person designated by the acting group will decide which tables have won, but the audience will not be told.

 10.05 pm: The play ends, the winning table announced, and the prizes given out (The awarding of prizes is your decision, but, in general, an audience likes to have some kind of ‘incentive.’)

 10.10 pm: Quiz: as you choose, you can include this element in the Murder Mystery Evening or not.
-If you do, you can ask table teams to mark their own quiz questions or ask tables to ‘swap’.
+If you do, it is usually best to ask table teams to swap answers.
 You can then go through the correct answers.
 It is up to you whether you wish to award prizes for this part of the evening; it is not always necessary.